aybukefirat/MobileAppDevelopment/README.md

 # MobileAppDevelopment
-This application was developed for the mobile application development subject.
+This project was developed for the mobile application development course final exam.
+(4th grade, 2022)